Back to Events

 You’re encouraged to personalize your table(s)—bring elements that reflect your organization’s Massive Transformative Purpose and spark creativity, energy, and team identity.

-• Table size: 60" round
+• Table sizes:

-• Capacity: Up to 6 people (one working group)
+• 60" round: up to 6 people

 Cancellation Policy: If you cancel on or before May 31, you will be charged a $50/person cancellation fee.
 If you cancel between June 1-June 30, you will receive a 50% refund.
 No refunds will be awarded after July 1.